AdaGold/video-store-api/README.md

 The smoke tests live in the [test folder](test).
 To run them:

+#### Import the Smoke Tests

 1. Open Postman
 1. Click `Import` in the top left
 1. Drag-and-drop the file into the box
 1. In the left sidebar, click on the `Collections` tab
 1. There should now be an entry for the smoke tests.
-Hover over it and click the `>` icon for a detail view.
-You will notice they are in the format `{{url}}/videos`.  `{{url}}` is a key which you can give a value on your computer.
+Hover over it and click the `>` icon for a detailed view of every test.

+#### Setup the Environment
 1. To do so go to the Gearbox in the top-right and select `Manage Environments`
 ![Manage Environments](images/manage-environment.png)
 1. Then Select `Add`
 ![add button](images/add-btn.png)
-1. Lastly add a key `url` and value `http://localhost:3000`
+1. Lastly add a key `base_url` and value `http://localhost:3000`
 ![Key & Value](images/key-value.png)

+##### Alternatively, Import the Environment File
+1. In the "Manage Environments" window, you can import an environment.
+We've included the environment file in `test/Video Store API development.postman_environment.json`

+#### Run the Smoke Tests
+1. Run your server.
+You'll need a running server open before Postman can reach any of your endpoints.
+1. Explore!
+There are ways to run the whole collection of tests and ways to run each individual test.
+1. To run a collection of tests:
     1. Click the blue `Run` button.
 This will launch the collection runner.
     1. In the collection runner, scroll down in the center pane and click the blue `Start Test` button

 Ideally, by the time of project submission, all smoke tests will pass.